1. event REGISTRATION INFORMATION

 - In case there are no fighters to merge the division such Female 90kilos or Male 110Kilos, the points will be credited.

-- Also in case where there is a non showed up or disqualification after the brackets are generated.
+- Brackets can be changed in case where there is a non showed up or disqualification after the brackets are generated.

 - Players from the same club can be placed on the same side of the brackets.